 NZ Diploma in Screen Production [Level 5]

-The New Zealand screen industry is looking for people who have a core working knowledge of each of the main areas in the industry.
-This course offers each student the hands on experience to gain that knowledge.
-From day one the students are operating the camera gear, working on each other’s productions and developing a well rounded professional work ethic essential for a successful career in screen.
+The New Zealand screen industry is looking for enthusiastic, skilled people who have a core working knowledge of each of the main areas in the industry.
+This diploma offers you the hands-on experience to gain that knowledge.
+From the first day you are operating the equipment, working on each other’s productions and developing a well-rounded professional work ethic, including collaboration and time management skills – both essential for a successful career in screen.

-During the diploma each student will research, write, edit and direct a commercial, a short film and a mini documentary all which will make up their individual E-portfolio.
+During the diploma you will research, write, edit and direct a commercial, a short film and a mini documentary all of which will make up your individual E-portfolio.

-The one year diploma gives the students a solid grounding which leads into a second year of screen production offered at EIT as part of the Bachelor of Creative Practice.
+The one year diploma gives you a solid base and stepping stone to further screen study at EIT in the Bachelor of Creative Practice.

-The programme has been designed to give students as much “hands on” experience with camera, sound and editing equipment as practical.
-We primarily use state of the art digital cameras for recording images then edit those images on non-linear digital editing systems, as used in the professional industry.
+The programme has been designed to give you as much “hands-on” experience with professional camera, sound and editing equipment as practical.
+We primarily use state-of-the-art digital cameras for recording images then edit those images on non-linear digital editing systems, as used in the professional industry.

 - Film and TV work